When stores go cashless, is it discrimination?

 As more stores and restaurants get rid of their cash registers in favor of a card-only policy, there’s been pushback from some lawmakers who say not accepting cash is a form of discrimination.

-Philadelphia is the latest community to reject cashless policies, with the City Council passing legislation earlier this month to ban card-only stores.
+Philadelphia is the latest community to reject card-only policies, with the City Council passing legislation earlier this month to ban the practice.
 Mayor Jim Kenney has 30 days to decide whether to sign or veto the legislation, which would require all cashless brick-and-mortar stores to comply by July 1.
 The New Jersey State Legislature has also passed legislation that would require stores to accept cash, and similar proposals have been discussed in Washington, D.C., and New York City.
 Massachusetts law requires all stores to accept cash and credit.

 Sweetgreen, a national salad chain, is one of many companies operating a cashless service in Philadelphia.

-“It seems unfair to me that I can walk into Sweetgreen, get a salad, but the person behind me that has the monetary unit the United States of America has used for centuries can’t get that same product,” said Philadelphia City Councilman Bill Greenlee.
+“It seems unfair to me that I can walk into Sweetgreen, get a salad, but the person behind me that has the monetary unit the United States of America has used for centuries can’t get that same product,” Philadelphia City Councilman Bill Greenlee said.
 “That’s not intentional, but it is discrimination.”

 While cash and coins are legal tender for all debts, there is no federal law that requires businesses to accept them in exchange for goods and services, according to the Federal Reserve’s website.

-Lawmakers supporting a cashless ban say it is unfair to people who don’t have a bank account or credit card.
-There were 8.4 million unbanked households in the United States in 2017, according to the most recent household survey data available from the FDIC.
+Lawmakers supporting a cashless ban say the practice is unfair to people who don’t have a bank account or credit card.
+There were 8.4 million unbanked households in the United States in 2017, according to the most recent survey data available from the Federal Deposit Insurance Corp.
 An additional 24.2 million households were underbanked, which the FDIC defines as having a checking or savings account, while also getting financial products and services outside of the banking system, such as payday loans or pawn shop loans, at least once a year.

 Cash is also appealing to privacy-conscious consumers who want to make purchases without sharing their data or worrying about whether their credit card information could be jeopardized in a data breach.